The First-Time Homebuyer’s Ultimate Guide on How to Find a Realtor®

 Find the community leaders

-Many Realtors® are heavily invested in the areas where they work.
-“I believe in order to be a great Realtor® you not only sell a home, but you sell the community as well,” says Kerstetter, who spends a good deal of her time at charity events.
+Many Realtors are heavily invested in the areas where they work.
+“To be a great Realtor, you not only sell a home, but you sell the community as well,” Kerstetter says.
 When you’re out enjoying community events like a local parade, for example, look for real estate agents who have taken the time to build their own float and participate.

-Another good way to identify agents that are heavily invested in the community is to look on social media or do a Google search for agents offering blog posts or videos sharing details about the area you are interested in buying.
+Another great way to find agents who are deeply involved in the community is to search social media or Google for those who share blog posts or videos about the area you’re interested in buying.
 If an agent has made it a priority to share their in-depth knowledge about the community in which they work, it’s another good indication that they are well suited to help you find your dream home in that community.

 Attend open houses

 The agents at open houses are often willing to represent you as a buyer — so if you meet one you like at an open house; it might be worth considering them.
-That said, if you’re interested in putting an offer in on the house that the agent is representing, be careful about dual agency (a scenario when an agent represents both the buyer and the seller).
-As a buyer, it’s usually better to have someone representing your specific interests alone.
-“I would be wary of using the agent that is representing the seller,” says Kerstetter.
+That said, if you’re interested in making an offer on a house the agent is representing, be cautious about dual agency, which is when an agent represents both the buyer and the seller.
+As a buyer, it’s usually better to have someone solely representing your interests.
+“I would be wary of using the agent that is representing the seller,” Kerstetter says.

 If you meet an agent you really like but want to avoid dual agency, Kerstetter advises getting the agent’s card and calling their agency to see if there is another agent available to represent you.
-“At an agency everyone is different, but their values usually align,” says Kerstetter.
+“At an agency everyone is different, but their values usually align,” Kerstetter says.

 “I don’t cold call or door-knock.
 People don’t like to be called.
 They don’t like to be solicited,” Kerstetter says.
 She does, however, reach out to potential clients via their mailbox.